May 04, 2015

 If you want to move the selection, grab the Move Selection tool in the Tools window then click anywhere inside the selection and drag to the position you want.

-Use Edit>Invert Selection or else just press Ctrl+I to inverts the circle selection in the current layer.
+Use Edit>Invert Selection (Ctrl+I).
 Now all of the layer contents which were previously outside of the circle selection are inside it.

 Now all of the layer contents which were previously outside of the circle selection are inside it.